sampsyo/cs6120/content/blog/2025-5-13-superopt/index.md

 ## Optimizing RTL using E-Graphs

 ### Specifying an RTL Design

+The EDA tool, called `lvv`, performs optimizations on a domain-specific, circuit-specification language called *LutLang*.
+Here is a rough outline of the grammar defined by LutLang:
+`<LutLang> ::= <Program> | <Node> | BUS <Node> ... <Node>`
+lvv takes verilog as input, but converts it into LutLang before performing optimizations and then converts it back into verilog.

 Below we give an example of a half-adder written in a domain-specific, circuit-specification language called *LutLang*.
-The `lvv` tool takes verilog as input, but converts it into LutLang before performing optimizations and converting back into verilog.

 `(BUS (AND a b) (XOR a b))`